sr-networks/ContactIndex/README.md

-Next we plot all countries for which all information is availible (why is much information in Apple mobility data missing in many countries?):
+Next we plot data for all countries for which complete information is available (why is much information in Apple mobility data missing in many countries?):

 ![Unknown](https://user-images.githubusercontent.com/127544698/226203516-c15d5eb3-45a5-463c-9f9f-748c06d28751.png)

-We then calculate the correlation coefficients for all availible countries and obtain:
+We then calculate the correlation coefficients for all available countries and obtain:

 <img width="394" alt="image" src="https://user-images.githubusercontent.com/127544698/226203613-3f9cdc14-5eab-4a19-bc75-1e1282928be7.png">